1080p vs 1440p: Which One Is Better? & Why?

 6. Low input lag

-This means that both versions of the resolution will provide you with equally fast performance for typical tasks such as web browsing and watching videos online.
+This means both resolution versions will provide equally fast performance for typical tasks such as browsing and watching videos online.

 7. Contrast